 • White rectangles are used for direction signs on non-primary routes, or for plates used at the same time as warning and regulatory signs.

 As with most things in life, there are a couple of exceptions to these general shape and colour rules so that some signs stand out.
-Examples would be the ‘STOP’ and ‘GIVE WAY’ signs, and a no stopping sign that is a blue circle with a red ring and cross through it (to stress the enforcement).

 Once you can remember these basic rules, you should have a better idea of understanding what a road sign means, even if you’ve never seen it before.